MoaathK/CPIT-305-Advanced_Programming/README.md

 # CPIT-305-Advanced_Programming
-**Every folder contain a java code and a text file that describe what the code is design for.**
+**Every folder contains a Java code and a text file that describes what the code is written for.**